Medicaid in New York

 New York Medicaid Advantage Plus (MAP) 2026 Guide

-If you or a family member in New York has both Medicare and Medicaid, the way those two programs work together is structured very differently than in most states.
+If you or a family member in New York has both Medicare and Medicaid, Medicaid Advantage Plus (MAP) is the plan type that combines both programs under one carrier.

 medicaid